-Controlling the ego
+Controlling the ego is a good gesture!

 The concept of ‘ego’ in Islam is more complicated than what a cursory look reveals.
 It revolves around the Quranic term ‘nafs’.
 Literally, it means one’s ‘self’.
 Very close to the term ‘ego’ but not quite the same thing.
 Nafs is one’s ‘individual soul’ with one’s individual inclinations.
 Those inclinations may be righteous and sinful, depending on the prompts which nafs gets.
 The prompts provided by the ego.

 The word ‘ego’ comes from Latin where it means ‘I’.
 It is the part of nafs that looks after the soul’s individual interests.
 Putting these before the Will of Allah is dangerous, for man is fickle and loses way completely without God’s guidance.
 Yet the treatment of this ‘I’ for benefit is more than simply stifling it.

 Many scholars postulate killing the ego, waging a war on it and stomping it out mercilessly.
 But can this really be done?
 Our ego is part of our being, it was inserted into humans by Allah at Creation, it was His will and His decree.
 It is meant to be one of the many tests which Allah has in store for the faithful.
 But ego can be good for you as long as you keep it in control.